ellenketter/small-molecule-immune-training/README.md

 # 1 - Initial Installations
 All ATAC-seq analysis was performed on the high performance research computing cluster Midway3 at the University of Chicago.
-To preprocess the raw sequencing, we began with command line installations found in 1-installations.sh.
+To preprocess the raw sequencing, we began with command line installations found in `0-installations`.

 For subsequent analysis, we primarily applied the R programming language using version 4.1.0.
 Occasional implementation of python scripts or pip based installations used python-anaconda-2022.05-el8-x86_64.

 # 2 - Preprocessing
+`1_mergeFastQ`
+Merge FastQ files from the two sequencing runs

+`2_NGmerge`
+Merge paired-end reads and remove sequencing adapters using NGmerge

+`3_alignment`
+Align to mouse genome mm10 with bowtie2

+`4_markdup`
+Remove PCR duplicates with Samtools markdup

+`5_atacSeqQC`
+Perform basic ATACseq quality control, eg. determine percent mitochondrial DNA and transcription start site enrichment with R package `ATACseqQC`

+`6_removeChrM`
+Remove reads aligned to mitochondrial sequences with Samtools

+`7_peakCalling`
+Call peaks from background with macs2

+`8_consensusPeaks`
+Remove blacklisted regions and call consensus peaks with beta glucan #3 as reference file (greatest number of peaks) using <code> bedtools intersect -wa -a </code>

 # 3 - Differential Accessibility Modeling